How to get a dog to stop jumping. Try 10 tips for good behavior

 Turn around, walk outside, and try coming back in after a few seconds have passed.

-You may have to repeat this process before your dog learns that it only gets attention when it keeps all its paws on the ground.
+You may need to repeat this process several times before your dog learns that it only receives attention when it keeps all its paws on the ground.

 It’s important not to give up; with patience and consistency, you’ll be able to train your pup not to jump when you walk in the door.